Jose Siri Player Props: Rays vs. Orioles

 Jose Siri At The Plate

-- Siri is hitting .239 with three doubles, three home runs and five walks.
+- Siri has three doubles, three home runs and five walks while hitting .220.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.